mattermost/docs/source/install/config-ssl-http2-nginx.rst

   ``sudo ln -s /snap/bin/certbot /usr/bin/certbot``

-11. Run the Let's Encrypt installer dry-run.
+11. Run the Let's Encrypt installer dry-run to ensure your DNS is configured properly.

-  ``sudo certbot --dry-run``
+  ``sudo certbot certbot --dry-run``

   This will prompt you to enter your email, accept the TOS, share your email, and select the domain you're activating certbot for.
 This will validate that your DNS points to this server properly and you are able to successfully generate a certificate.
+If this finishes successfully, proceed to step 12.

 12. Run the Let's Encrypt installer.